Hello there, stranger! Let me start by explaining what it's all about - and that should help you decide if this page is

 You can use just about any material, including some truly exotic choices.
 Sure, CNC mills can cope with almost everything you throw at them - but you need to obtain a suitable stock, and then tailor the process accordingly.
 Some materials can be difficult to find in exactly the variety and shape you need.
 Others can be challenging to machine quickly, especially if you're just making your baby steps with the technology: for example, machining carbon fiber composites or soft rubbers is a real pain.

-The casting process lets you avoid the hassle whenever you want: master the workflow for one easily machinable, high-fidelity tooling board (or print your parts in flimsy plastic, or sculpt them in clay); and then make the final part out of rubber, glass-filled composite, low-melt metal, or reinforced concrete laced with rocks.
+The casting process gives you the option of avoiding the hassle whenever you want: master the workflow for one easily machinable, high-fidelity tooling board (or print your parts in flimsy plastic, or sculpt them in clay); and then make the final part out of rubber, glass-filled composite, low-melt metal, or reinforced concrete laced with rocks.

 You can customize the apperance of the part, practically for free.
 There is no need to spend money on a variety of differently colored materials just to make your projects look good.
 Add several drops of a dye to change the color of a common resin at a whim: want water clear?
 Opaque turquoise?
 Or fluorescent pink?
 No problem at all.